What's it Like to Give Birth Without an Epidural?

 In some situations, yes.
 Some hospitals require something called a hep-lock - this is a mechanism that is put in place intravenously in case you must be quickly hooked up to IVs.
 I did have a hep-lock in my non-epidural birth as protocol because I passed out after my first delivery (thanks to my epidural!)
 They used it to fill me full of fluids and hey, it was actually great - I stayed very hydrated and I believe this helped me to have the energy I needed to push and recover.
 You could ask for fluids too, even if you don't want medication!

 It's like listening to the opening of Florence + The Machine's "Dog Days Are Over."
 Thanks to all of that oxytocin your body releases during delivery, the first moments after giving birth unmedicated are nothing short of euphoric since there's nothing there to dull it.
-I, like many women who give birth without an epidural, physically and emotionally recovered quickly and I was send home feeling fairly strong and healthy just 24 hours after delivering my daughter, with no side effects or lasting issues.
+I, like many women who give birth without an epidural, physically and emotionally recovered quickly and I was sent home feeling fairly strong and healthy just 24 hours after delivering my daughter, with no side effects or lasting issues.

 In contrast, my recovery with my medicated birth was sluggish and hazy.
 And while I did recover fully, it took much longer.
 That's okay, but it wasn't as enjoyable as my experience unmedicated.